drmikehenry/install-linux/install-linux.md

 Goals:

+- Python 2 is dead; support only Python 3.
-- Do not conflict with the system package manager, which implies keeping "sudo pip install" to a bare minimum (ideally, zero such packages should be installed using pip into the system's Python directories).
+- Do not conflict with the system package manager; avoid `sudo pip install` operations.
+- Avoid `pip install --user` because different programs may have conflicting dependencies.
 - Allow global installation of utilities (e.g., `findx`) that work for all users.
-- Allow installation of arbitrary versions of Python, with simultaneous activation of multiple major.minor versions.
+- Allow simultaneous installation of arbitrary versions of Python.
-- Allow creation of virtual environments for arbitrary Python versions.
-Changing global defaults for Python interpreters should not impact the envs.
-- In support of scripts living in `~/bin`, install any dependencies in per-user `~/.local/lib/pythonx.y` via `pipxy. install --user`.
-- Assume python2.7 and python3.5+ are both installed for scripts.

 Supported use cases:

-- Installing a Python 3 tool globally: `pipxg install`
+- Installing a Python 3 tool globally: `uvtoolg install`.
-- Installing a Python 2 tool globally: `pipsig2 install`
-- Developing: `mkvirtualenv -p python X.Y`:
-  - Gets latest pip, setuptools, wheel automatically.
-- Installing per-user tooling:
+- Installing per-user tooling: `uv tool install`.
-  - pipx or pipsi; should put into a virtual environment, should get latest pip and such that way.
-  - Python 3-only venv (no virtualenvwrapper support):
-    - Create:

-          python3 -m venv envname

-    - Activate, upgrade pip/setuptools, install wheel:

-          cd envname
-          . bin/activate
-          pip install -U pip setuptools wheel

 ### Python Base Support